LirakR/Simple-Pharmacy-Webpage/README.md

-# Simple-Pharmacy-Webpage
-Just a simple pharmacy webpage using vanilla html, css and javascript.
+A simple webpage using HTML/CSS and Javascript